CalebKNg/audio-speed-sync/README.md

-# Audio Speed Syncing
+# Audio Speed Sync

-what if the speed at which your music played was synced with the speed at which you are driving?
+> What if the rate at which your music played was synced with your driving speed?

+~ no one ever

+## UI
 ![til](./assets/images/uiShowcase.gif)
+## Audio Demo
+to come

 ### Features
 #### Done: